Glossary of Wine Terms

 Deposit most red wines throw as they age in the bottle, not to be confused with cloudiness, haziness, or lack of clarity

-A group of non-organic compounds, known as phenolic compounds, that exist in bark, wood, roots, seeds and stems of plants. in red wines, they are extracted from skins, seed, and possibly stems during fermentation and they impart structure, flavor, texture, and complexitity. since it is also an antioxidant, it also enables a wine to age
+A group of non-organic compounds, known as phenolic compounds, that exist in bark, wood, roots, seeds and stems of plants.
+In red wines, they are extracted from skins, seed, and possibly stems during fermentation and they impart structure, flavor, texture, and complexity. since it is also an antioxidant, it also enables a wine to age.

-The most important ot the 40 odd species that make up the genus vitis. named “wine bearer”, vitis vinifera is responsible for almost all of the world’s finest wine
+The most important of the 40 odd species that make up the genus vitis.
+Named “wine bearer”, vitis vinifera is responsible for almost all of the world’s finest wine

 Ready to Maximize Your Wine Investment and enjoy your wine, your way?